ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 #### 3. You can manipulate, subset, create and merge data with `dplyr`

-### And when you're ready for more `dplyr` tips and workflows, follow up with our [https://ourcodingclub.github.io/2017/01/06/data-manip-efficient.html](Efficient data manipulation) tutorial!
+### And when you're ready for more `dplyr` tips and workflows, follow up with our <a href="https://ourcodingclub.github.io/2017/01/06/data-manip-efficient.html" target="_blank"> Efficient data manipulation tutorial</a>!

 <hr>
 <hr>